 45. A combined characteristic is a simple combination of a small number of characteristics.
 Provided that the combination is biologically meaningful, characteristics that are assessed separately may subsequently be combined, for example the ratio of length to width, to produce such a combined characteristic.
 Combined characteristics must be examined for distinctness, uniformity and stability to the same extent as other characteristics.
 In some cases these combined characteristics are examined by means of sophisticated techniques such as Image Analysis.
-In these cases the methods for appropriate examination of DUS are specified in document TGP/12, "Special Characteristics."
+In these cases the methods for appropriate examination of DUS are specified in document TGP/12, "Non-TraditionalSpecial Characteristics and Methods for DUS Testing."